thoaud/woo-directhouse-ongoing-parcel-tracking/README.md

 ## Installation

-1. Upload the `woo-directhouse-ongoing-parcel-tracking` folder to your `/wp-content/plugins/` directory
+1. Upload the `directhouse-ongoing-parcel-tracking` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. The plugin will automatically schedule tracking updates based on your configuration